Rythorian77/Rythorian77/README.md

 - 👋 Hey, I’m Justin.
-I'm an experimental software engineer & a retired Ethical Hacker.
-In recent times, I diverted my focus on other projects regarding AI development, & Malware/Ransom-Ware behaviour, which is strictly for educational research only.
+I'm an experimental software engineer.
+In recent times, I diverted my focus on other projects regarding AI development & web development.
 - 👀 I’m interested in all sorts of computer language, especially c#, Batch and yes, VB.NET.
 I have my reasons for VB.NET, mainly because it's quite powerful for particular tasks.
 Microsoft couldn't meet the demand to keep VB.Net going because they are failures, so I am picking up their work and developing hybrid techniques.
 It may be dead to Microsoft, but not me nor the private development I have added to it.
 - 🌱 I’m currently working with deep learning, Malware and Ransomware behavior, Web Site Design using HTML, CSS & JavaScript.